-PerformYard’s one simple price always includes implementation, support and trainings.
+PerformYard’s price always includes implementation, support, and trainings.

 Some vendors will charge an up-front fee to help your organization start using their software.
 This fee, sometimes referred to as a “setup fee” or “implementation fee,” can range from $2,000 to $10,000 depending on the vendor.

 What is included in the implementation fee is often a set of services that are defined in your agreement.
 If you go beyond the agreed upon services, you may be subject to even more fees.

 For example, you could get two employee trainings as part of the fee but be on the hook for even more charges if you need to do additional trainings.

 For small and midsize organizations, implementation fees can be a red flag that signal the software is very difficult to set up and use.

 PerformYard’s support is always included and unlimited.
 As long as you’re a customer, you’ll work with a dedicated team member who knows your account.

 Some vendors put limits on the type and amount of support they offer as part of the license agreement.
 For example, maybe you will be able to read support documents and submit “tickets” to unknown support staff, but you won’t be allowed to speak with anyone on the phone or collaborate in real time with someone who knows your account.